YunoHost-Apps/chuwiki_ynh/README.md

 ## Configuration

-How to configure this app: From `configuration.ini` file.
+How to configure this app: via the `configuration.ini` file.

 ## Documentation